OPEN-AIR-SUN/SISC/README.md

 </table>

+These models correspond to the ablation study in our paper.
 The `Scale 4` works as our baseline.